lulav/LRS_Documentation/docs/repos/repository/repo_sc_data.md

 ### Filter Files

-This allows to filter the folders by name or extension enetering it in the text box and pressing either the filter button or Enter
+This allows to filter the folders by name or extension entering it in the text box and pressing either the filter button or Enter

 ![Alt text](img/data_filter.png)